 Surgery to repair or replace a damaged valve

 Your doctor may recommend traditional or minimally invasive surgery to reduce the risk of complications or improve symptoms.
 The type of surgery will vary based on the valve affected, your age, and other existing health conditions.

-- Valve repair: Surgeons may be able to improve valve function by reshaping the tissue or inserting a ring to reinforce it.
+- Heart valve repair: Surgeons may be able to improve valve function by reshaping the tissue or inserting a ring to reinforce it.
 Repairing the valve often is the preferred option because it uses existing tissue that bears a lower risk of infection.

-- Valve replacement: If the valve is severely damaged, it may need to be replaced.
+- Heart valve replacement: If the valve is severely damaged, it may need to be replaced.
 Our surgeons may use natural body tissue or synthetic tissue to replace your valve.